Empower Your Practice

 xero-integration

-Platforms like Fresha include built-in payment processing and a POS function, but they do not integrate with Xero.
-This means UK therapists still face a manual reconciliation process at the end of each accounting period.
+Platforms like Fresha include built-in payment processing and a POS function, but they do not integrate with QuickBooks.
+This means US therapists still face a manual reconciliation process at the end of each accounting period.
 For a sole trader handling their own bookkeeping, this is a time cost that compounds significantly over a year.
 Square is another payment processing option supported by some platforms, giving therapists flexibility in how they accept card payments in person.

-GDPR and Patient Data
+HIPAA Compliance and Patient Data

 It is also worth noting that while HIPAA is the US healthcare data standard, UK practitioners are governed by UK GDPR, not HIPAA.
 Some US-based platforms like MassageBook describe themselves as HIPAA-compliant but do not address UK GDPR in the same depth.
 This is a meaningful gap for any UK massage therapist using a US-based platform to store client health records.